From digital payments to lending technology, here’s everything you need to know about fintech investing and why it may be right for you.

-Despite the setbacks of 2020, the global fintech market is expected to grow at a compound annual growth rate of around 20 percent between 2020 and 2025, states Research and Markets, and is expected to reach a market value of around US$305 billion in that time.
+Looking forward, the global fintech market is anticipated to grow at a compound annual growth rate (CAGR) of around 19.8 percent between 2022 and 2028, states Vantage Markets Research, and it is expected to reach a market value of around US$332.5 billion in that time.

 Investment in fintech: Global market breakdown

-2018 and 2019 were banner years for investment in fintech.
-These years were marked by a number of major fintech deals that were characterized by their size and geographic diversity.
+Since 2018, investment in fintech has skyrocketed, bolstered by a number of major fintech deals that were characterized by their size and geographic diversity.

-Many private equity firms took notice during this time and placed their money into fintech.
+Many private equity firms have taken notice of this emerging technology in recent years and placed their money into fintech.
 Among others, Blackstone invested US$17 billion in Refinitiv, while P2 Partners and Silver Lake, a global financial technology business, acquired Blackhawk Network for US$3.5 billion.

 Investment in fintech: Current market status

 As the sector continues to mature, a number of trends are characterizing the fintech industry.